theatlasroom/tidbits/languages/ruby.md

   - `next` can be used to skip the current value in a loop or for
 - blocks can be defined using `do` and `end` or `{}`
 - Hashes can be defined in two ways:
+- Arguements are when calling a method, parameters are in the definition
+  - Parantheses are mostly optional
+  - `Splat` arguments are preceeded by a _*_, used for methods that can receive multiple arguments
+- _Blocks_ are similar to anonymous functions
+  - can be passed to methods as parameters
+  - useful for defining a method at the point it is called
+- `<=>` combined comparision operator takes 2 parameters and returns -1, 0, 1 with the same logic used in `.sort`

 ```ruby
 # Hash literal notation
 hash_literal = {